Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

 \para{CGPP intuition} By inspecting the adiabaticity measure \eqref{eq:Ak_fermion}, one can develop intuition for the CGPP of spin-\halfBM\ particles.
-Since the equations of motion and adiabaticity parameter are the same for both $\lambda = \pm \onehalf$, each of the two polarization modes will be produced equally.
+Since the equations of motion and adiabaticity parameter are the same for both $\lambda = \pm \onehalf$, the two polarization modes will be produced equally.
 Since $A_k(\eta)$ vanishes as $m \to 0$, we can anticipate a suppression of CGPP for low-mass spin-\halfBM\ particles.
-Typically CGPP for spin-$\onehalf$ particles is most efficient for masses around the inflationary Hubble scale, perhaps $m \sim \Hinf \sim 10^{14} \GeV$, corresponding to the superheavy regime.
-Similarly, since $A_k(\eta)$ vanishes as $k \to 0$, one expects CGPP to be suppressed for long-wavelength modes, implying a negligible power in the energy contrast on cosmological scales and if the particles survive as dark matter, predominantly adiabatic perturbations.
-Both of these behaviors mirror the results for conformally-coupled scalars.
+Typically CGPP for spin-$\onehalf$ particles is most efficient for masses around the inflationary Hubble scale, perhaps $m \sim \Hinf \sim 10^{14} \GeV$, which corresponds to the superheavy regime.
+Similarly, since $A_k(\eta)$ vanishes as $k \to 0$, one expects CGPP to be suppressed for long-wavelength modes, implying negligible power in the energy contrast on cosmological scales and if the particles survive as dark matter, predominantly adiabatic perturbations.
+Both of these behaviors mirror the results for conformally coupled scalars.
+Finally, since the mode functions are normalized to obey $|\tilde{\alpha}_k|^2 + |\tilde{\beta}_k|^2 = 1$, it implies that the Bogolubov coefficient $|\beta_k| = \lim_{\eta \to +\infty} |\tilde{\beta}_k(\eta)|$ cannot exceed unity.
+This is a manifestation of the Pauli exclusion principle: for fermionic CGPP Pauli blocking implies that there can be at most one particle per mode.